Previous: Invoking emacsclient, Up: Emacs Server

 --alternate-editor=command

-Specify a command to run if emacsclient fails to contact Emacs.
+Specify a shell command to run if emacsclient fails to contact Emacs.
 This is useful when running emacsclient in a script.
-For example, the following setting for the EDITOR environment variable will always give you an editor, even if no Emacs server is running:
+The command may include arguments, which may be quoted "like this".
+Currently, escaping of quotes is not supported.

-As a special exception, if command is the empty string, then emacsclient starts Emacs in daemon mode and then tries connecting again.
+As a special exception, if command is the empty string, then emacsclient starts Emacs in daemon mode (as ‘emacs --daemon’) and then tries connecting again.

 The environment variable ALTERNATE_EDITOR has the same effect as the ‘-a’ option.
 If both are present, the latter takes precedence.